Saturday, November 8, 2025

 You may be able to take items cluttering up your space to local recycling centers.
 This increases the chance that they will go to recycling plants and be turned into new products rather than being sent to a landfill site.

-There may also be services you can pay to provide skips for items that you want to recycle.
-These services can then take away the items and recycle them for you.
+There may also be services like Ridwell that will take hard-to-recycle items for you.
+These services typically only take items your local recycling service doesn’t.
 In some cases, you may even be able to get paid for recycling items.

-There are many people out there willing to buy electronics so that they can strip them for parts.
+There are many people out there willing to buy electronics so that they can upcycle parts.
 Explore your options by looking into local services online.
 Platforms like Declutter will take your old smartphones and other devices, and your municipality services may have links to battery or appliance recycling as well.

 Related on Ethos: